dgoswamia/rnaseq/README.md

 **nf-core/rnaseq** is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
 It takes a samplesheet and FASTQ files as input, performs quality control (QC), trimming and (pseudo-)alignment, and produces a gene expression matrix and extensive QC report.

+The following are the MINIMAL steps needed to migrate and test the Nextflow nf-core/rnaseq v3.14.0 workflow to run on Omics Workflows while also retaining as much in-build Nextflow and NF-core functionality as possible

 ![nf-core/rnaseq metro map](docs/images/nf-core-rnaseq_metro_map_grey.png)

 1. Merge re-sequenced FastQ files ([`cat`](http://www.linfo.org/cat.html))